kimmolinna/pycaruna/README.md

     print(json.dumps(consumption))
 ```

-The resources directory has examples of API response structures
+The resources directory has examples of API response structures.

+Please note that the authentication procedure requires a lot of HTTP requests to be sent back and forth, so the
+script is relatively slow.

 ## Credits